Lake Tjˆrnin in the center of Reykjavik, Iceland

 Zoonar Dagmar Richar/age fotostock

-Despite being so close to the harbor and the ocean, Reykjavik’s city lake (Tjörnin) has a charm and atmosphere all of its own.
-Bordered by a main road on one side, and a string of pretty, colorful residences on the other, the natural, stone-edged pond is home to a community of ducks, swans, and geese that hang out here even in winter.
-A popular morning-after strolling spot to clear the cobwebs after a night out, it’s also often busy with local families and visitors who come armed with bread for the waterfowl—just beware of the seagulls, who can be aggressive.
-The nearby Reykjavik City Hall Scale is also worth a look for its huge 3-D relief map of Iceland, which features clearly marked glaciers, volcanoes, and fjords.
+Despite being so close to the harbor and the ocean, Reykjavík’s city lake has a charm and atmosphere all its own.
+Bordered by a main road on one side and a string of pretty, colorful residences on the other, the natural, stone-edged Tjörnin is home to a community of ducks, swans, and geese that hang out here even in winter.
+A popular strolling spot to clear the cobwebs after a night out, it’s also often busy with local families and visitors, who come armed with bread for the waterfowl (but beware of the seagulls—they can be aggressive).
+The nearby Reykjavík City Hall is also worth a look for its huge 3-D relief map of Iceland, featuring clearly marked glaciers, volcanoes, and fjords.